serialport/node-serialport/CONTRIBUTING.md

 ## Writing Documentation

 We are always looking to improve our docs.
 If you find that any are lacking information or have wrong information, fix and submit a PR.
 If you're looking for areas to start writing docs for, see the [docs](https://github.com/EmergingTechnologyAdvisors/node-serialport/labels/docs) label in issues.

+We use [jsdoc](http://usejsdoc.org/) and [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) to generate our docs.
+Make your changes to `.README.hbs` or the documentation blocks in the JavaScript files and run `npm run docs` to update `README.md`.

 Docs should have tested and working sample code.
 Many people using SerialPort are learning how to work with hardware for the first time, so write for a beginner audience.